opendataphilly/opendataphilly-jkan/_datasets/health-of-the-city.md

 notes: "The Health of the City report summarizes data on community health in Philadelphia\
   \ through interactive charts and maps.
 The Health of the City table contains aggregate\
   \ metrics on population statistics, social determinants of health, and health outcomes\
-  \ that were used to build this report.\
+  \ that were used to build this report."
 opendataphilly_rating: null
 organization: City of Philadelphia
 resources: